John Wolff's Web Museum

 carry spring wire 8.
 Loosen the tie rod and correct as necessary.

-- Support the front of the machine at an angle of about 15°.
+- Support the front of the machine about 100mm (4") off the bench.

 Push rearwards on wire 28 to release the detaining toggle.
 Press